thetizzo/git-cop/README.md

   - Each commit should tell a story and be a logical building block to the next commit.
   - Each commit, when reviewed in order, should be able to explain *how* the feature or bug fix was completed and implemented properly.
-- Use a commit subject that explains *what* is being commited.
+- Use a commit subject that explains *what* is being committed.
 - Use a commit message body that explains *why* the commit is necessary.
 Additional considerations:
   - If the commit has a dependency to the previous commit or is a precursor to the commit that will follow, make sure to explain that.